coleifer/scout/README.md

 ![](http://media.charlesleifer.com/blog/photos/scout-logo.png)

 [scout](https://scout.readthedocs.io/en/latest/) is a RESTful search server written in Python.
 The search is powered by [SQLite's full-text search extension](http://sqlite.org/fts3.html), and the web application utilizes the [Flask](http://flask.pocoo.org) framework.

+Scout aims to be a lightweight, RESTful search server in the spirit of [ElasticSearch](https://www.elastic.co), powered by the SQLite full-text search extension.
+In addition to search, Scout can be used as a document database, supporting complex filtering operations.
+Arbitrary files can be attached to documents and downloaded through the REST API.

+Scout is simple to use, simple to deploy and *just works*.

 Features: